 It was easy to fluff and separate as well, and it was quite a quick process.
 I realized very quickly that there were nowhere as many branches or lights, and more sparse compared to the Balsam Hill tree.
 The shape is nice, but it’s definitely thinner and not as full or wide around.
 This tree has 350 lights, is 48 inches around, and 1419 tree tips.

-I really like the color of the lights on this tree.
+I really like the color and warm glow of the lights on this tree.
 They’re warm and cozy, and I actually prefer their color over the Balsam Hill lights.
 However, they are not LED lights, so bulbs will need to be replaced much more quickly.